 As developers, we love the two-week sprint format because it hones the team in on specific, nitty-gritty, manageable deliverables.
 It is where the development work actually happens.
 However, it’s easy to focus only on the sprints and lose sight of the long-term goal.
 Using six-week cycles brings together three sprints, grouped by a theme and set of goals.
 There are two cycles in a quarter.
 When you start to focus your goals and themes into years, quarters, cycles and springs it become easier to manage expectations and outcomes because they align to the rhythm of business and provide the granularity of information needed for all levels of an organization.
 Read more…

-When you invest time and money into a software system, you simply can’t neglect to put tracking tools in place.
+When you invest time and money into a software system, you need to focus on business outcomes and not features.
+What really matters most?
 Long before we launch your new software system, we’re going to sit down with you to make sure we have the necessary tools in place to measure your results.
-We’ll dive into details in the fourth blog of this series.
+Read more…

 5. Get in the flow.